TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 {{< accordion title="Those who have special expertise or perform science and tech research and development or management work at institutions of science and tech…" suffix="8." bottomless="true" >}}

-**8. Those who have special expertise or perform science and technology research and development or management work at institutions of science and technology, and whose distinctive abilities are rare both in Taiwan and abroad.**
+**Those who have special expertise or perform science and technology research and development or management work at institutions of science and technology, and whose distinctive abilities are rare both in Taiwan and abroad.**

 Please select either 8.1 or 8.2, and attach all documents required for the selected item: